-Consider, for example, the following fund structure
+For example, consider the following fund structure:

-Pulling P&L up a complicated fund structure like this, involving multiple currencies, quickly becomes a tedious and error-prone exercise.
+Pulling P&L for a complicated fund structure like this, involving multiple currencies, quickly becomes a tedious and error-prone exercise.
 Trying to manage these workflows in legacy tools like Excel can simply exacerbate the issue and add operational risk.

 Fund accounting teams need a better solution.

-Because Allvue is a fully-integrated, end-to-end platform, data is able seamlessly flow across stages of the investment life cycle and across processes and workflows.
+Allvue is a fully integrated, end-to-end platform, so financial asset data is able to seamlessly flow across stages of the alternative investment life cycle and across processes and workflows.
 Consider, for example, the complicated fund structure listed above.